flyingrobots/draft-punks/README.md

 HOOKS_BYPASS=1 git push
 ```

+At that moment, a chime interrupts PhiedBach.

+"Oh!
+Someone has pushed an update to a pull request.
+Bitte, let me handle zis one, BunBun."

+*He approaches the keyboard like a harpsichordist at court.
+Adjusting his spectacles with both index fingers, he begins to type a review comment, painfully slow, each key a ceremony.*

+*He adjusts his spectacles.
+The room hushes.
+He approaches a clacky keyboard as if it were an exotic instrument.
+With two careful index fingers, he begins to type a comment.
+Each keystroke is a ceremony.*

+**PhiedBach** (murmuring):

+Ah… the L… (tap)… she hides in the English quarter.
+The G… (tap)… a proud letter, very round.
+The T… (tap)… a strict little cross—good posture.
+The M… (tap)… two mountains, very Alpine.

+*He pauses, radiant, then reads it back with absurd gravitas:*

+“LGTM.”

+*He beams as if he has just finished a cadenza.
+It took eighty seconds.
+CodeRabbit does not interrupt; he merely thumps his hind leg in approval.*

 ---

 ## Philosophie: Warum „Draft Punks“?

+Ah, yes.
+Where were we?
+Ja!

-Because every pull request begins as a draft — rough, unpolished, full of potential.
-Because BunBun's reviews are robotic precision.
-Because ze Daft Punks — always two of them — compose fugues for robots.
+Because every pull request begins as a draft, rough, unpolished, full of potential.
+Und because BunBun's reviews are robotic precision.
+Und because ze wonderful Daft Punks — always the two of them — compose fugues for robots.

-When I pronounce it mit ze hard "s," BunBun's ears twitch.
-It pleases me.
-Kleine Freude for such a complex mind — like a well-resolved chord.

-PhiedBach closes his ledger with deliberate care.
+*PhiedBach closes his ledger with deliberate care.
 From his desk drawer, he produces a folded bit of parchment and presses it with a wax seal — shaped, naturally, like a rabbit.
-As he rises to hand you the sealed document, his eyes drift momentarily to the anime wall scroll, where the warrior maiden hangs frozen mid-transformation.
+As he rises to hand you the sealed document, his eyes drift momentarily to the anime wall scroll, where the warrior maiden hangs frozen mid-transformation.*

-He sighs, almost fondly.
+*He sighs, almost fondly.*

-"Ja… ze anime?
+Ja… ze anime?
 I confess I do not understand it myself, but BunBun is rather fond of zis particular series.
 Something about magical girls und friendship conquering darkness.
+I must admit...

-I must admit..." he pauses, adjusting his spectacles, "ze opening theme song is surprisingly well-composed.
-Very catchy counterpoint."
+*He pauses, adjusting his spectacles.*

+Ze opening theme song is surprisingly well-composed.
+Very catchy counterpoint.

-He presses the parchment into your hands.
+*He presses the parchment into your hands.*

-"Take zis, mein Freund.
+Take zis, mein Freund.
 Your rehearsal begins now.
 Fill ze worksheet, address each comment mit proper consideration, und push again.
-When BunBun's threads are resolved und ze pre-push gate approves, you may merge your branch."
+When BunBun's threads are resolved und ze pre-push gate approves, you may merge your branch.

-He waves his quill with ceremonial finality.
+*He waves his quill with ceremonial finality.*

-"Now, off mit you.
+Now, off mit you.
 Go make beautiful code.
-Wir sehen uns wieder."
+Wir sehen uns wieder.

-PhiedBach settles back into his wingback chair by the neon fireplace.
+*PhiedBach settles back into his wingback chair by the neon fireplace.
 BunBun crushes another Red Bull can with methodical precision, adding it to the wobbling tower.
 The synthesizer pulses its eternal bassline.
-The anime maiden watches, silent and eternal, as the RGB lights cycle through their spectrum.
+The anime maiden watches, silent and eternal, as the RGB lights cycle through their spectrum.*

-PhiedBach adjusts his spectacles and returns to his ledger.
-"I do not know how to return to 1725," he mutters, "aber vielleicht… it is better zis way."
+*PhiedBach adjusts his spectacles and returns to his ledger.* "I do not know how to return to 1725," *he mutters,* "aber vielleicht… it is better zis way."

 ---